elastic/rally-eventdata-track/README.md

 ```

-The track can be run by specifying the following runtime parameters: `--track=eventdata` and `--track-repository=eventdata`
+The track can be run by specifying the following runtime parameters: `--track=eventdata` and `--track-repository=eventdata`.

 Another option is to download the repository and point to it using the `--track-path` command line parameter.